prasad-gade05/audio_visualizer_app/README.md

 # Audio Visualizer - [Demo](https://prasad-gade05.github.io/audio_visualizer_app/)

-This is a web-based audio visualization tool built with React, Vite, and shadcn/ui.
-It allows users to upload audio files, capture system audio, and visualize the audio in different ways, including a 3D globe and a traditional audio visualizer.
+This is a **highly optimized** web-based audio visualization tool built with React, Vite, and shadcn/ui.
+It allows users to upload audio files, capture system audio, and visualize the audio in different ways, including a 3D globe and traditional visualizers.

 ## Features